Find the therapist

 In her clinical work as an Art Therapist, she integrates her present, Person-Centered way of being with Ecosomatics and an invitation to expand our perceptions of intuitive, embodied experience and how we relate to nature.
 She holds a belief based in evidence that sensory embodiment and a deepened connection to our natural world evokes a sense of belonging and interconnectedness which dispels estrangement and isolation, makes a way for felt anxiousness to be exchanged for calm, creates a space where grief, loss and trauma may be processed at one’s personal pace and in one’s unique way, and opens the door for the challenges of life to be confronted sans judgment.

-Melissa holds a Masters in Art Therapy from Lewis & Clark College with an emphasis in Ecopsychology, coursework in Creative Interventions and Body/Movement, and is certified in NVCI (Nonviolent Crisis Intervention) and ASIST (Applied Suicide Intervention Skills Training).
+Melissa holds a Masters in Art Therapy from Lewis & Clark College with an emphasis in Ecopsychology, coursework in Creative Interventions and Body/Movement, and is certified in ASIST (Applied Suicide Intervention Skills Training) and trained in NVCI (Nonviolent Crisis Intervention).

 Amanda A. Sanabria